Free-Wei/offloading/README.md

-# CCMAB: Chance constrained Multi-Armed Bandits: Formulation, Analysis and Application to Task Offloading
+# Chance-Constrained Task Offloading for Reliability Guarantees in Multi-Tenant Networks

 # Requirements